ZachBeta/neural_rps/alphago_demo/RPS_README.md

 ## Project Status

-All components of the RPS card game have been implemented and tested:
+All core components of the RPS card game have been implemented and tested:

 - ✅ Game logic (rules, board representation, card manipulation)
 - ✅ Neural network implementation (policy and value networks)
 - ✅ Monte Carlo Tree Search implementation
 - ✅ Self-play training mechanism
-- ✅ Game interface (console-based)
+- ✅ Model comparison through tournaments
 - ✅ Test suite for all components

-The game is now ready to play!
-Build and run the game using the instructions above.

 ## Conclusion

 This Rock-Paper-Scissors card game demonstrates the application of AlphaGo-style techniques to a card-based strategy game.
-The combination of neural networks and Monte Carlo Tree Search provides an AI opponent that can learn and improve through self-play.
+The combination of neural networks and Monte Carlo Tree Search provides AI agents that can learn and improve through self-play.

-The modular architecture allows for easy extension and modification of the game, such as adding new card types, changing board sizes, or implementing a graphical user interface.
+The modular architecture allows for easy extension and modification of the game, such as adding new card types, changing board sizes, or implementing different neural network architectures.

-Enjoy playing!